Hale's Location, New Hampshire

 Hale's Location is a township in Carroll County, New Hampshire, United States.
 The population was 132 at the 2020 census.
 In New Hampshire, locations, grants, townships (which are different from towns), and purchases are unincorporated portions of a county which are not part of any town and have limited self-government (if any, as many are uninhabited).

 Geography

-According to the United States Census Bureau, the location has a total area of 6.4 sqmi, all of it land.
+According to the United States Census Bureau, the location has a total area of 6.4 sqmi, all land, except for mountain streams.
 The highest point in Hale's Location is White Horse Ledge, at 1450 ft above sea level.